 Support partner: be supportive, no need to remind partner they messed up -they know that.
 Don’t stop play to correct, if needed give tips in between or after games.

-Benefit of doubt: if a call is close, possible NVZ violation or foot fault on serve- give your opponent the benefit of the doubt.
-What’s the point of arguing over a point in recreational play.
+Benefit of the doubt: if a call is close, possible NVZ violation or foot fault on serve- give your opponent the benefit of the doubt.
+What’s the point of arguing over a point during recreational play?
 Keep the game flowing and create a positive environment.

 Yell “Ball On Court”: it’s normal for balls to go off into adjacent courts, especially in indoor facilities that don’t have barriers between courts.
 Out of courtesy yell out to the other court as soon as you realize your ball is going to interfere with their game.